KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingThroughTheEarth.md

 positions = np.zeros(n)
 positions[0] = earthRadius #You can change this initial height to see how the fall would look like from outer space for example

 #This is redundant, as the array is all zeroes.
-However, you can change this value to see how that changes our results
+However, you can change this value to see how that changes the results
 startingVelocity = 0
 velocities = np.zeros(n)
 velocities[0] = startingVelocity